 Objective 2.1 To ensure constant and clear communication with deployment resources and external stakeholders Description Once the CAT Plan has been activated and an incident is imminent, deployment communications will need to cascade effectively to internal and external stakeholders Purpose To efficiently deploy to remote sites in order to provide the quickest and most effective service to policyholders.
 Participants General Manager, Executive Leadership Team, Communications & Legislative Affairs, Claims, Operations Action Plans Claims VP of Claims to advise the Executive Leadership Team and the General Manager regarding the location of the deployment sites and the resources needed.
-Manages One-Call groups for Volunteer Coordinates with local, county, state, and federal emergency management personnel to communicate the location of the deployment site Work with FEMA and local officials to identify Disaster Recovery Centers (DRC) locations and work to place resources within the center, if possible.
+Manages One-Call groups for Volunteer.
+Coordinates with local, county, state, and federal emergency management personnel to communicate the location of the deployment site.
+Work with FEMA and local officials to identify Disaster Recovery Centers (DRC) locations and work to place resources within the center, if possible.
 Ensures no volunteer is deployed that has not been through the yearly training.
 Communications & Legislative Affairs Prepares templates of communications to be sent to deployment volunteers throughout the stages of activation of the CAT Plan.
-Coordinates with Operations to send pre-deployment communications, alerting volunteers to the potential for deployment and providing details for each phase of response.
-Sends pre-deployment communications through Operations' One-Call technology Announces the watch phase (notification of a hurricane or tropical storm watch for coverage areas); Announces the watch phase (three days prior to expected landfall); Announces a 24-hour activation alert (notification to prepare for an anticipated deployment); and Sends information about deployment sites to the TWIA Ombudsman, legislative offices, media, and other interested parties Communicates the location of deployment sites to external stakeholders via the TWIA website, social media, and other channels.
-Operations Maintains a contract with One-Call, or a vendor like it, to send mass text messages to volunteers and staff Exhibits Works with Communications to obtain messages to send to deployment volunteers through One-Call 2018 Deployment Volunteers List Additional Information It is important to note that in a non-storm catastrophe, there may be no watch phase, volunteer standby phase, or 24-hour activation alert.
+Coordinates with Operations to send pre-deployment communications, alerting volunteers to the potential for deployment communications through Operations' One-Call technology.
+Announces the watch phase (notification of a hurricane or tropical storm watch for coverage areas); Announces a 24-hour activation alert (notification to prepare for an anticipated deployment); and Sends information about deployment sites to the TWIA Ombudsman, legislative offices, media, and other interested parties.
+Communicates the location of deployment sites to external stakeholders via the TWIA website, social media, and other channels.
+Operations Maintains a contract with One-Call, or a vendor like it, to send mass text messages to volunteers and staff.
+Works with Communications to obtain messages to send to deployment volunteers through One-Call.
+Exhibits Additional Information It is important to note that in a non-storm catastrophe, there may be no watch phase, volunteer standby phase, or 24-hour activation alert.